planetruby/gems/_drafts/happy_gemfile.md

 $ happy_gemfile all
 ```

-This will rewrite your Gemfile.
+This will rewrite your Gemfile to be super organised!

 ## Why would you want to sort the Gemfile?